naccdata/system-design/docs/02-domain-model.md

 # Domain model

+This document describes the domain model for the software systems supporting the National Alzheimer's Coordinating Center (NACC).

+## Document Purpose

+The goal of this document is to help the reader understand the objects that occur.

+## Domain Objects

 The repository captures data for for a project the goal of which is to capture (longitudinal) standardized observations for the enrolled participants.
 A project consists of centers that enroll and observe participants, and a design which determines the observations that will be made.